Campus Rules & Regulations

 For the purposes of this policy, smoking is defined as burning any type of tobacco product.

 In compliance with city ordinances, it is unlawful for any person to bear, concealed or otherwise, any rifle, pistol, or revolver.
 It is also unlawful to bear on or about one’s person any concealed slingshot, bludgeon, or knife with a blade over four (4) inches in length.
 The carrying in vehicles of any weapons listed above is also prohibited on campus, as is the discharge of any firearm, gun, or other weapon.
 This excludes military personnel on official duty and law enforcement officers.
 Weapons (including bows and crossbows) and reloading materials may not be stored in student housing.
 Students violating this policy will be evicted.
-Residence Hall students may have access to weapons storage through the campus police offices.
+Residence Hall students may have access to weapons storage through the Student Life & Housing.

 The following regulations apply to all persons operating vehicles on the College campus: